Jittakorn-S/frontend-challenge/README.md

 - Search Box: Allows users to search for cities by name or ZIP code
     - Auto-Suggestions: When typing in the search box, display a list of suggested cities based on the input.
 - Selected City Weather Details: Display detailed weather information for the selected city, including:
-    - Average Temperature
+    - Average Temperature (in Celsius)
-    - Minimum and Maximum Temperature
+    - Minimum and Maximum Temperature (in Celsius)
     - Weather Icon
     - Main Weather (e.g., Rain, Snow, Sunny)
     - Weather Description